 Email Brenda at email@example.com

 Mrs. Petrea McMahon

 Petrea on grew up on a dairy farm in Reedsville, Wisconsin and attended Zion Lutheran Grade School in Wayside.
 She is thankful for her Christian education.
 It was there that she already desired to become a teacher.
 She went to Concordia University Wisconsin where she studied Elementary Education with English as a Second Language as her minor.
 After graduating, she served as a missionary teacher in Taiwan for four years.
 The following five years she taught at Christ Lutheran School in Weyauwega, Wisconsin.
 In 2013, she married Brendan McMahon, originally from Dearborn, Michigan.
 She enjoys sharing the love of Christ at St. Luke’s teaching our first through third grade students.

 Ms. Nancy Maro

 Nancy grew up in Croswell Michigan where she was part of a close extended family.
 As she grew, she was an active participant in Sunday School, Vacation Bible School, the church's Youth Choir, and youth group.
 While in High School and College, she taught Sunday school and was the youth group leader, where she shared her faith with others.

-Nancy is the mom to three wonderful children.
-Nicholas is a recent college graduate of Wayne State University, Sarah is junior at Northern Michigan University, and Carrie is a sophomore at Richmond High School.
+Nancy is mom to three wonderful children: Nicholas, a graduate of Wayne State University, Sarah, a graduate of Northern Michigan University, and Carrie who is a graduate of Richmond High School.